rashadism/openchoreo/docs/contributors/development-process.md

 Type/Feature represents feature requests opened by the community.
 These requests should be first taken through the approval process according to this (./../proposals/README.md) document.
 If approval is not granted then the issue should be closed off with the reason.
 If approval is granted:
 * Open a Type/Epic issue representing the new feature
 * Add relevant details to the epic
-* Add the epic to the [OpenChoreo Release Management](https://github.com/orgs/openchoreo/projects/5) project board and assign the milestone, area and priority.
+* Add the epic to the [OpenChoreo Release Management](https://github.com/orgs/openchoreo/projects/5) project board and assign the milestone(v1.0.0, v1.1.0), area and priority.
 * Close off the New Feature issue pointing to the epic

 ### Improvement triage process